anish-bhanwala-qp/qp-react/README.md

 # qp-react
-Learn React by trying to create it from scratch.
+A fun project to create a simple version of React from scratch jut to understand the basics of it.